 It has some fantastic features for dealing with duplicate content.
 It can generate XML sitemaps.
 It comes with Nonce security and it can even make your coffee for you in the morning (it can’t really, but who cares).

-All in all, all in one IS the go to plugin you need for all your SEO needs.
+All in all, all in one is the go-to plugin you need for all your SEO needs.

-If your site needs forms, then you need look no further than Ninja.
+If your site needs forms, then you need to look no further than Ninja.
 Whether you’re taking orders for a particular product or service or you just want to create a basic e-mail contact form.
 Ninja will do the job.

-You can quickly and easily create pages containing forms by simply copying and pasting a short code into your desired page.
+You can quickly and easily create pages containing forms by simply copying and pasting a shortcode into your desired page.
 You can also build the form itself by casually dragging and dropping interface elements into the form design.
 You don’t need to concern yourself with copying and pasting HTML and CSS as you would in Contact Form 7 or Fast Secure Contact Form etc.

 Be warned though, Ninja does come with lots of premium (paid) add-ons so the chances are if you want some advanced features you’re going to have to pay for it.

 We are using free Grammarly app for a long to easily find and fix grammar and spelling mistakes.
 Grammarly has an application for Windows, Add-on for Google Chrome and online editor.

 If you are a blogger and publish a lot of blog post, This is a must-have app for every blogger.
 Download Free Grammarly App Now